Steps You Can Take to Build a Resilient Organization

 Today’s leaders are no strangers to change and disruption.
-In 2020 alone there are countless examples of businesses needing to shift and adapt their strategies and value propositions, taking on the headwinds of their current and projected markets, while shaping their organizations to be able to respond and deliver.
+In 2020 alone, there were countless examples of businesses needing to shift and adapt their strategies and value propositions, taking on the headwinds of their current and projected markets, while shaping their organizations to be able to respond and deliver.

-Frequently referred to as “changing out the fuselage while keeping the plane flying,” building a resilient organization requires collective teams of individuals who rally for a common goal, are open and responsive to the challenges placed before them, and work tirelessly through ambiguity and uncertainty.
+Frequently referred to as “building the plane while flying,” building a resilient organization requires collective teams of individuals who rally for a common goal, are open and responsive to the challenges placed before them, and work tirelessly through ambiguity and uncertainty.

 What Defines a Resilient Organization?